LaunchCodeEducation/openlayers-vanilla-client/README.md

 Once the configuration is set up and you are serving the client you can launch the debugger.

+The first time you start the debugger you have to use the debugger tab in the sidebar (bug icon)

+> opene the debugger sidebar and click the green play button

+After the first time the debugger can be started from the taskbar.

 > from the taskbar (bottom of window) click "Launch localhost debugger"

 ## Deployment